-Favrot, a Democrat, was the representative for Louisiana's 6th congressional district from 1923 to 1925.
+Favrot was the representative for Louisiana’s 6th congressional district and was a Democrat.
+He served from 1923 to 1925.

 From Dec 1907 to Mar 1925, Favrot missed 265 of 853 roll call votes, which is 31.1%.
 This is worse than the median of 19.6% among the lifetime records of representatives serving in Mar 1925.
 The chart below reports missed votes over time.

 |Dec 1907-May 1908||270||140||51.9%||88th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000